uc-cdis/va-doc/docs/source/index.md

 ## **Apps**
 The [Apps page](https://va.data-commons.org/analysis) displays the option of four apps: OHDSI Atlas, Gen3 GWAS, GWAS Results and Data Dictionary.
 Using these Apps, a user may perform a genomic analysis on available data from projects that they have access to.

 Navigating into Apps for the first time will result in a pop up window requiring the user to select a 'Team project'.
 Once selected, the user will see the Team project name in the upper right of all Apps pages and will have access to all team cohorts, GWAS runs and results.
 Note that only the shared objects of the selected team are accessible.
 If there is a need to create or access items for a different team, you will need to navigate back to the Apps page and make that selection.

+This release also introduces two distinct user roles.
+By default, users are assigned to the 'regular user' role.
+This allows for the creation of a new cohort, generating the cohort so that it appears in the GWAS App for all members of the user's team, and the ability to copy a shared cohort definition.
+A second role, the 'author user' allows cohorts to be defined, created, and shared with the GWAS app for ALL regular users.
+The 'author user' also has authorization to view all regular user cohort definitions and copy any to make it a share cohort definition.

 ## **OHDSI Atlas**